 After countless A/C issues, Lennar is now agreeing after years to replace two A/C units.
-One instance like this one caused a flood.
+One instance like this one caused a flood in 6111 Yeats Manor Drive at the Westshore Yacht Club.
 Lennar has since gone silent.

 I woke in July 2015 in my then two-year-year-old Lennar home to seeing something odd on my hallway wall.
 It looked like water damage along parts of the wall.
 When I touched it, it was ice cold.
 I had already had countless air conditioning malfunctions through a rash of HVAC issues.
 This appeared to be the next.

 UPDATE: Lennar’s Jim Yeadon agreed to replace both defective A/C units.
 He went silent when I asked about the mold issues and promised mold remediation.
 This was back in early November 2017.
 As of this date, Jim Yeadon has never responded to multiple follow-up emails and the defective A/C units were never replaced.

 The circuits that constantly trip in the electrical panel is on the other side of this wall.
 The utility room that has documented water damage from flooding is also on the other side of this wall.
 This water damage might help explain the constant electrical issues in these areas.

 WCI has recently a call from your assistant requesting emergency service.
 Although you are out of warranty, WCI will inspect this for you as a courtesy.
 Please advise when you would be available.

 The entire email chain contains almost 60 communications total, so I’ll spare you most of them.